SingleCare vs. GoodRx: Which Card Is Better?

 In terms of extra features, SingleCare doesn’t offer too much.
 You can, however, view the history of drug prices and identify pills on either the SingleCare desktop version or mobile app.

-Additionally, through their partnership with GeniusRx, SingleCare allows many medications to be delivered.
+Additionally, through their partnership with Capsule, SingleCare allows many medications to be delivered.
 In our experience, the shipping was often included, and their drug prices were among the lowest of all pharmacies.

-Similar to SingleCare, GoodRx also has a partnership with GeniusRx that gives you affordable medication delivery.
-Additionally, their smartphone app allows you to identify pills and check for any potential interactions between drugs.
+Like SingleCare, GoodRx can deliver affordable medication straight to your home.
+Additionally, the company’s smartphone app allows you to check for any potential interactions between drugs.

 What really impressed us about GoodRx, however, was its telehealth features.
 Much like an insurance company, GoodRx features a portal where you can make virtual appointments with doctors for various services, ranging from general consultations to prescription refills.
-These telehealth visits tended to cost around $20 per visit.
+These telehealth visits start at $21.99 per visit with a Gold membership or $59.99 without a membership.
 Considering that these services required no insurance, these prices were highly affordable.

 Bottom Line

-Ultimately, since neither SingleCare nor GoodRx costs money to use, you might even consider checking the price of your medications on each of their websites.
-While SingleCare proved to be the cheaper option for us, GoodRx might be cheaper in other regions.
+Ultimately, since neither SingleCare nor GoodRx costs money to use, consider checking the price of your medications on each of their websites.
+Although GoodRx proved to be the cheaper option for us, SingleCare might be more cost-effective in other regions.
+If you want to learn more about either service, read our GoodRx review or our SingleCare review.
+You can also compare GoodRx to WellRx, another popular option.

-To learn more about prescription discount cards and saving on medication, be sure to check out our guides:
+For more information about prescription discount cards and other medical purchases, be sure to check out our guides: